albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 **Operational benefits:** Higher turnout (general elections consistently outperform primaries); all voters participate regardless of party registration; all qualified candidates appear on November ballot; reduced election administration complexity.

 **Letting STAR do the work:** STAR voting's scoring mechanism ensures winners have broad support -- the primary's traditional filtering function is redundant.
 Voters express meaningful preferences across any reasonable candidate field through 0-5 scoring, and the automatic runoff ensures the winner has majority preference between the top two.
 This eliminates the historical justification for primaries without sacrificing electoral quality.

-**The logical endpoint of primary reform:** The primary reform literature inadvertently makes the strongest case for elimination.
-Research by Nolan McCarty and others finds that changes to primary election rules -- open vs. closed, partisan vs. nonpartisan blanket -- have little to no effect on the ideological positions of elected officials.
-Party elites, activists, and donors control the candidate pool upstream of the primary, and primary voters tend to be ideologically motivated regardless of primary type.
-If the empirical evidence shows that optimizing primary parameters does not moderate outcomes because the primary itself is the structural bottleneck, and if the normative argument for opening primaries is that state-funded election infrastructure should serve all voters, then eliminating state-administered primaries entirely is the logical conclusion of both the empirical and normative arguments.
-The Act arrives at this conclusion directly.

 **Consistency of voter experience:** Every federal election works the same way: show up in November, score candidates, done.
 No registration games, no low-turnout summer primaries that disproportionately empower activated partisans, no two-election cognitive overhead.
 A voter moving between states encounters identical federal election procedures.